A robust optimization approach for dynamic traffic signal control with emission considerations: Numerical Study

-In order to further analyze emissions mechanism and the ability of traffic signal control to reduce overall emissions, we will look at a particular intersection which is Node B (see Figure \ref{fignetwork}) from Scenario II.
-In order to enable a visualization of the congestion and emissions on links $2$ and $5$ connected to Node B, we compute their respective Moskowitz functions $N_2(t,\,x)$ and $N_5(t,\,x)$ for both the base case and the LWR-E case.
-These functions are presented in Figure \ref{figNcomparison}.
-The surface of each Moskowitz function is separated by a clear shock wave into two domains: the uncongested region and the congested region.
-The separating shock wave travels back and forth as a result of constantly changing downstream boundary conditions caused by the signal control.
-We can also observe the time-varying queue lengths near the intersection.
-From Figure \ref{figNcomparison} we see that the separating shocks on link 2 in both the base case and the LWR-E case stay closely to the exits (left boundaries) of the links, indicating that link 2 is mostly in the free flow phase.
-On the other hand, link 5 in both the base case and the LWR-E case is more congested.
-A comparison of the base case (top row) and the LWR-E case (bottom row) in Figure \ref{figNcomparison} suggests that the LWR-E case yields less queuing at intersection B than the base case, which partially explains the reduction of emissions on links 2 and 5.
+To visualize the effect of the LWR-E signal control, we show the Moskowitz functions of link 5 in the base and LWR-E cases in Figure \ref{figNcomparison} (similar trends on link 2 will not be show here due to space limitation).
+It can be seen that the Moskowitz surface is separated by a ``shock wave", which is shown as a kink in this case, into two domains: the uncongested region (on the side of the link entrance) and the congested region (on the side of the link exit).
+The separating shock wave travels back and forth as a result of the changing downstream boundary conditions caused by the signal control, indicating the growth and dissipation of queues.
+From Figure \ref{figNcomparison} we see that the LWR-E case yields less queuing on link $5$ than the base case.
+The comparison between the base case and the LWR-E case at junction B suggests that the LWR-E case yields less queuing near this intersection, which reduces vehicle acceleration and deceleration, both of which contribute significantly to the emissions near the stop line.